holderbaum-io/think-about-website/content/en/consensus.md

 We will achieve this through a well crafted Code of Conduct and a specific Anti-Harassment Policy in combination with an Awareness Team on location.
 More information about this can be found here soon.

+The Code of Conduct is currently being written and will be anouncend prior to the ticket sales.